Buffalo, New York

-Buffalo's Canalside district is the perfect balance of history and family fun!
-Canalside, Buffalo's $295 million waterfront redevelopment, pays homage to it's heritage, while offering some 750 events, ranging from outdoor yoga to crafts for kids to free Thursday at Canalside concerts by national rock acts.
+Buffalo's Canalside district is the perfect balance of history and family fun.
+Canalside, Buffalo's $295 million waterfront redevelopment offers some 750 events, ranging from outdoor yoga to crafts for kids to free Thursday at Canalside concerts by national rock acts.

 It's the only place in town to observe a wide variety of exotic and domestic animals year-round in naturalistic habitats, including the Zoo's M&T Bank Rainforest Falls exhibit, which is especially popular during the winter months!

 One of the most unique spaces in Western New York, Larkin Square features various casual indoor and outdoor dining options, a lunchtime restaurant, colorful happy furniture, retail market stalls, state-of-the-art lighting and sound, food trucks, public sculpture, free concerts and more!

 One of the first Frederick Law Olmsted-designed parks in Buffalo, the 350 acres of meadow, forest and lake serve as Buffalo's "Central Park" featuring boating on Hoyt Lake by the Marcy Casino, Rose Garden, Japanese Gardens, and a golf course, and newly added horse-drawn carriage rides.
 As the focal point of the Olmsted System, it contains many popular cultural institutions.

 Buffalo & Erie County Botanical Gardens